learn

 The circle shaped swim icon shows the recent water quality result from weekly water quality monitoring* or the current predicted risk**.

 Suitable for swimming.
-This site met the water quality guidelines for faecal indicator bacteria and/or potentially toxic algae when sampled, OR the predicted result is that this site has a low health risk and likely to meet water quality guidelines for swimming.
+This site met the water quality guidelines for faecal indicator bacteria and/or toxic algae when sampled, OR the predicted result is that this site has a low health risk and likely to meet water quality guidelines for swimming.

 Caution advised.
 Water quality usually suitable for swimming, but young children, elderly or those with compromised health may be at increased risk.